teretzdev/FilmAgent/FilmAgent/Documentation/Features_Documentation.md

 2. **Export Images with Sequential Labels**:
    - The generated images are automatically labeled with their sequence index in the filename (e.g., `image_1.png`, `image_2.png`).
-   - This ensures the images are ordered correctly for video generation.
+   - Sequential labeling ensures that the images are ordered correctly for video generation workflows.
+   - Each filename includes a timestamp or index that corresponds to the script's timeline, making it easier to integrate the images into video sequences.

 3. **Verify Generated Images**:
    - Check the `generated_images` directory to ensure all images are created correctly.